bitcoin/bitcoin/CONTRIBUTING.md

     demonstrating the bug and also proving the fix.
 This helps prevent regression.
   - Change relevant comments and documentation when behaviour of code changes.

-Patches that change Navcoin consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive discussions.
+Patches that change Navio consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive discussions.
 While each case will be different, one should be prepared to expend more time and effort than for